eyyMinda/eyyMinda/README.md

 ![](https://i.giphy.com/media/26tnahvHbOf16adJS/giphy.webp)

 ### [eyyMinda](https://eyyminda.vercel.app/) ${\color{orange}- \space Software \space Developer}$

 Hey there!
-I’m a dev, constantly pushing myself to be **faster, more efficient, and more reliable**.
-I thrive on learning, improving, and finding smarter ways to build things.
+I'm a dev who's **obsessed with speed, efficiency, and reliability**.
+I don't just code—I optimize, refactor, and level up faster than my code compiles.

-My main playground is **Shopify, React, and Next.js**, where I create and optimize e-commerce stores, migrate projects to Shopify, and maintain React/Next.js repositories with TypeScript.
-But beyond just coding, I’m always looking for ways to **write cleaner code, improve performance, and solve problems better** than I did yesterday.
+My main playground is **Shopify, React, and Next.js**, where I build e-commerce stores, migrate projects to Shopify, and maintain React/Next.js repos with TypeScript.
+But here's the thing: I'm not just writing code—I'm **constantly rewriting my own playbook** to write cleaner code, boost performance, and solve problems smarter than I did yesterday.

-🚀 **Currently leveling up in:** Next.js 15, advanced TypeScript, and e-commerce optimizations.
+🚀 **Currently leveling up in:** Mastering 3 jobs workload, upgrading myself with AI, destroying the market with shopify APP development and discovering e-commerce secrets.
 💡 **Always striving for:** Faster workflows, better solutions, smoother collaborations and becoming the best dev I can be.

-Let’s connect — I'm always up for a challenge!
+Help contribute and offer me a challenge, let's build the best superhuman in the field!

 ---

 ### 🧰 Languages and Tools